-(Also, I’m a US-based attorney so this info is directed towards US bloggers, but it may also apply to international bloggers.
-Check your country’s laws for more information about blog terms and conditions in your jurisdiction.)
+(Also, I’m a US-based attorney so this info is directed towards US bloggers and business owners, but it may also apply to international business owners.
+Check your country’s laws for more information about terms and conditions in your jurisdiction.)

 First off, what are terms and conditions?

-They are basically the “rules” of your blog and where you tell your readers how you behave and how you expect them to behave.
+They are basically the “rules” of your website and where you tell your site visitors how you behave and how you expect them to behave.
 This is you basically laying out acceptable behavior – where you say what you will/won’t do and what the user will/won’t do and the consequences of actions.
 (It’ll make more sense below.)
-So this policy or statement basically acts like a contract between you and your blog’s users.
+So this policy or statement basically acts like a contract between you and your website’s users.

 Related: Legalize Your Blog (free ecourse)

-What info should be in my blog terms and conditions?
+What info should be in my terms and conditions?

 I just mentioned that this language might be brought up on court.
 So, you want to make it as thorough as possible, so it’ll pass the court’s muster should an issue arise.
 If your T&C’s are a disaster, that ain’t going to look real good at court.
 (Tip: don’t use the word “ain’t.”)

-Now, what you will include in your blog’s policy will depend on the nature of your blog and what you want to include.
+Now, what you will include in your site’s policy will depend on the nature of your business and what you want to include.
 But here are some of the basic elements that you should consider including.

-This puts others on notice that the content on your blog is your intellectual property and that you are claiming protection under copyright laws.
-(Read more here about copyrighting your blog – 7 Legal Myths About Blogging.)
-You can write out a thorough paragraph explaining in detail what is your copyrighted property or include a simple statement such as – Copyright © 2016.
-My Awesome Blog.
+This puts others on notice that the content on your website is your intellectual property and that you are claiming protection under copyright laws.
+(Read more here about copyrighting – 7 Legal Myths About Blogging.)
+You can write out a thorough paragraph explaining in detail what is your copyrighted property or include a simple statement such as – Copyright © 2018.
+My Awesome Website.